-A partnership between international hospitality veteran, Attila Gyulai (Elysian Hotel Chicago, Four Seasons worldwide), his Wife Komal Patel (Sotheby's, Milborne Real Estate) and up-and-coming executive chef Thai Dang (RIA, L2O, Zentan), Embeya is affectionately named after chef Thai’s childhood nickname, Embe, which means “little one” in Vietnamese.
-Embeya aims to creatively re-tool the ubiquitous Asian concept, developing dishes based on a range of Asian ingredients, flavors and textures integrated with French technique.
-Embeya offers a progressive Asian menu in an approachable yet chic space, designed by 555 International lead designer Karen Herold (Girl and the goat, GT Fish, Balena).
-Spearheaded by Director Attila Gyulai, the Embeya wine program is driven by the same approach and ethos behind the cuisine and space-well balanced, layered, and delicate.
+Embeya, a partnership between international hospitality veteran, Attila Gyulai (Elysian Hotel Chicago, Four Seasons worldwide) and his Wife Komal Patel (Milborne Real Estate) opened in 2012 and has quickly become a favoured dining destination for refined Asian cuisine in Chicago's West Loop.
+With the help of nationally acclaimed executive chef Mike Sheerin, Embeya aims to creatively re-tool the ubiquitous Asian concept, developing dishes based on a range of Asian ingredients, flavors and textures integrated with French technique.
+Embeya offers a progressive Asian menu in an approachable yet chic space designed by 555 International lead designer Karen Herold (Girl and the Goat, GT Fish, Balena).
+Spearheaded by Director Attila Gyulai, the Embeya wine progream features 300 esocteric, hand-selected labels all driven by the same approach and ethos behind the cuisine and space-well balanced, layered, and delicate.

 After his tenure at the Four Seasons, Attila joined the team at the Elysian Hotel Chicago in 2008.
 As director of operations, he was not only in charge of hiring, training, and mentoring, but also instrumental in creating the concepts for RIA and Balsan restaurants.
 Under his supervision, RIA earned two Michelin stars, and the hotel won the Triple A Five Diamond and numerous Best Hotel in North America awards.
-It was also here where Attila met and formed a natural bond with Embeya executive chef Thai Dang.
-Their friendship and shared value system when it comes to food, service and guest experience ultimately led them to open Embeya.
+Attila brings with him an incredible passion for food, wine and hospiality which he infuses into every aspect of the operation.

 Director of Sales + Marketing